sean-atkinson/elist_ecommerce_analysis/README.md

 - Bose Soundsport Headphones have consistently performed poorly.
 We've only sold 25 pairs over 3 years.

 <b>Loyalty Program</b>
 - We recommend continuing to expand this.
 When the program started in 2019, members were spending an average of $29 less than non-members.
+In 2022, loyalty program members now spend an average of $34 more per purchase.
 - By the end of 2022, loyalty program members brought in 27% more revenue than non-loyalty program members.
 This seems to be partly a reflection of how much easier it is to market to them.
 Since they're loyalty members they're likely receptive to receiving emails from us.
 Email marketing boasts a <a href="https://cxl.com/blog/email-marketing-strategy/">47x ROI</a>, and unlike other marketing channels, it hasn't been as affected by the previously mentioned changes in the marketing landscape.<br>